 Definition of a Loyalty Card

 A loyalty card is any physical object that a consumer uses or scans to take advantage of a business’s loyalty program.
-They typically resemble plastic credit or debit cards but can even be keychain attachments, paper cards or stickers.
-Modernized loyalty cards often have a magnetic stripe or barcode that cashiers or employees swipe in order to enter data about the customer into a customer database.
+They typically resemble plastic credit or debit cards but can even be keychain attachments, paper cards, or stickers.
+Modernized loyalty cards often have a magnetic stripe or barcode that cashiers or employees swipe to enter data about the customer into a customer database.
 This individual code personally identifies the shopper and notes his or her buying habits over a period of time.

 What is a Loyalty Card Program?

-When customers enroll in a loyalty card program, they allow companies to collect valuable profile, preference, and behavioral data that companies can use to uniquely recognize, reward, and communicate with them.
+When customers enroll in a loyalty card program, they allow companies to collect valuable profiles, preferences, and behavioral data that companies can use to recognize uniquely, reward, and communicate with them.
 Very often, customers receive incentives or discounts in exchange for having their personal shopping habits tracked.
 Shoppers often consent to the data collection because the deals involved are “worth it”.
 Customers believe their data is valuable and are generally happy to share it with brands.
 But they expect to receive something in return.
 Customers expect better experiences with companies who they know hold their data.
 They often get annoyed when companies don’t use what they know about them to offer better products and services.
 A McKinsey survey reveals that “executive teams that make extensive use of customer data analytics across all business decisions see a 126% profit improvement over companies that don’t.”

 What is a Loyalty Scheme?

 There are many other different loyalty schemes, including the coalition loyalty system, the fee-based loyalty system, and the tiered loyalty system.
-Businesses with low volume- high engagement customers require a different loyalty program strategy than high volume- low engagement businesses, and frequent shoppers will differ from once-in-a-while shoppers.
+Businesses with low volume- high engagement customers, require a different loyalty program strategy than high volume- low engagement businesses, and frequent shoppers will differ from once-in-a-while shoppers.